15 Dumbbell Lat Exercises to Sculpt Your Back at Home

 4. Continue alternating sides for the desired number of reps.

-Tips: Maintaining good form while performing this movement is important to avoid imbalance and ensure that you are targeting the correct muscles.
+Maintaining good form while performing this movement is important to avoid imbalance and ensure that you are targeting the correct muscles.
 Keep your core tight and back straight throughout the exercise, and avoid letting your lower back arch or your hips sag.

 10. Pendlay Row

-Steps to perform a Pendlay row:
+Steps to Perform a Pendlay Row:

-1. Grab a dumbbell in each hand with an overhand grip and stand with your feet slightly wider than shoulder-width apart.
+1. Grab a dumbbell with an overhand grip in each hand and stand with your feet slightly wider than shoulder-width apart.

 2. Bend at the hips and knees, lowering your torso until it’s almost parallel to the floor.